hafizpatwary/flask-diet-app/README.md

 <a name="jenkins"></a>
 #### Jenkins server being hacked
 Currenlty Jenkins server can be accessed anywhere by username and password:
-* If someone other than the product owner knows the credentials, they can access deplyment server and get sensitive data such the environment variables for the database
+* If someone other than the product owner knows the credentials, they can access the deployment server and get sensitive data such the environment variables for the database
 Solution:
 * Make a strong password for Jenkins account